Mersus-Technologies/mersus-coding-guidelines/ResponsiveUI_Dashboard .md

 For any further formatting required for an element for a particular resolution, configure a CSS class to manage that.

 ```
-`class="card-config" //Default class`
+class="card-config" //Default class

-`[ngClass.lt-lg] ="'card-column'"  //Class for less than large res`
+[ngClass.lt-lg] ="'card-column'"  //Class for less than large res
 ```

 As far as I’ve experienced, flex can be configured for specific components as well.
-The next section contains a few elements that I came across:
+The next section contains a few elements that I came across.

 # Angular (and otherwise) component specific